Joshua Reynolds: The Life and Times of The First President of the Royal Academy by Ian McIntyre (2003)

 The book is packed with footnotes, often as many as six on a page, giving biographical snapshots of every single person Reynolds comes into contact with, reads or meets or writes to or mentions, often with a bit of background about their achievements in art or literature – Reynolds cultivated friendships with the leading writers of the time – or, quite often, the wars or battles they were involved in, as a) Reynolds painted a large number of military and naval personnel and b) Britain was almost continually at war throughout the 18th century.

 This blizzard of contextual information is partly explained because, as McIntyre candidly points out, we don’t actually know all that much about Reynolds’s life.
-We know he went to Italy to study the Old Masters for an extended stay from ages 25 to 27 (1750-52).
+We know he went to Italy to study the Old Masters for an extended stay from ages 25 to 27 (1750 to 1752).
 Then he returned to London, set up a studio, and quickly became very successful.
 We have annual business ‘pocketbooks’ he kept, and these are packed full of appointments with sitters, practical notes about rents and paints and canvas and shopping (p.94).
 We have the accounts and minutes of the Royal Academy which he set up and ran from 1768 till his death in 1792, the Discourses he published to the world – the written version of the lectures he delivered at the Academy – and numerous descriptions of him in the diaries and letters of contemporaries – but not much more.

 Reynolds didn’t keep a diary or interesting notes and thoughts about art which contain breath-taking insights and ideas.
 He never married, and so didn’t have either a wife or children to write memoirs about him.
 He doesn’t appear to have had affairs, or if he did they were kept very secret (the issue is discussed on p.85).
 His sister, Fanny, was his housekeeper for 25 years, followed by a niece.